jemiller0/Folio/README.md

 * Logins can't be round-tripped using web API, the API uses a different JSON schema than is used in the database
 * SQL views for tables that have large numbers of instances may not be performant
 * Doesn't currently use a robust command-line parsing library, mispelled arguments will be ignored
-* Loading/saving of InstanceSourcMarc is not supported due to unconventional JSON (I think this is an obsolete table anyway)

 ## Future enhancements